pipaLU/TutorialMLPython/README.md

 # TutorialMLPython

 This is a practical introduction to two Python data analysis and machine learning libraries, Pandas and Scikit-learn, through a Kaggle competition problem.
-The tutorial is a modification of the Pycon UK Introductory Tutorial given by Ezzeri Esa.
+The tutorial is an adpatation of the Pycon UK Introductory Tutorial given by Ezzeri Esa.
 The original version can be found here: https://github.com/savarin/pyconuk-introtutorial

 Compared to the orginal Pycon introductory tutorial, more sophiticated analyses have been added in this tutorial for: